ChristopherDosin/docs/guides/plugins/plugins/testing/jest-storefront.md

 little starting point.
 In Shopware's platform repository, you will find the storefront unit tests in the following
 directory: `platform/src/Storefront/Resources/app/storefront/test`
 It may be a good idea to resemble this directory structure, but it's no fixed requirement.

+Inside the test directory, you add a test for a file in the same path as the source path.
+You see:
+When creating the file, the name should also be the same as the component has with an additional `test`.

 The exact test folder structure looks like seen below, starting in `Storefront` bundle:
 ```bash